(C) 2013, G. Forrest Cook W0RIO (formerly WB0RIO)

 All of the custom electronics were built on a standard prototyping board, the connections to the Hammond and audio amp were all made with alligator clips.
 Finding seven adjacent notes on the tone generator was tricky.
 The wiring chart for the tone generator is available online, but it was easier to search for adjacent individual notes with an alligator clip fed to the amplifier's input.
 The project was built to be tempory, once the idea was proven to work everything was disassembled.

 After everything was connected, the Fldigi software was run and the Arduino development environment's built-in serial terminal program was used for entering the text.
 Characters typed into the serial terminal produced groups of tones and the tones showed up on the waterfall display as characters.
-The device was never tried "on the air".
+The device has never been tried "on the air".